ScottW514/terraform-provider-datapower/docs/data-sources/aaa_jwt_generator.md

 - `id` (String) Name of the object.
 Must be unique among object types in application domain.
 - `issuer` (String) The issuer claim, "iss", identifies the principal that issues the JWT.
 The maximum length is 256 characters.
 The default value is <tt>idg</tt> .
 - `not_before` (Number) The not before claim, "nbf", indicates the time before which the JWT must not be accepted for processing.
 Enter a value in the range 0 - 480.
 The default value is 0.
+- `provider_target` (String) Target host to retrieve this data from.
+If not set, provider will use the top level settings.
 - `sign_algorithm` (String) Various signing algorithms can be used to generate the JWT signature, such as HS256, HS384, HS512, RS256, RS384, and RS512.
 The default value is RS256.
 - `sign_key` (String) The key alias can be used to sign the JWT.
 You can get a key alias by configuring the Crypto Key.
 - `sign_sskey` (String) The shared secret key alias can be used to sign the JWT.
 You can get the shared secret key alias by configuring the Crypto Shared Secret Key.